mrnjifanda/create-jifi-base/README.md

 - `npm run g controller index` This command will generate an index.controller.js file in the controllers folder.
 We can replace `controlle` with `c`
 - `npm run g service index` This command will generate an index.service.js file in the services folder.
 We can replace `service` with `s`
 - `npm run g model index` This command will generate an index.model.js file in the models folder.
 We can replace `model` with `m`
+- `npm run g resource index` This command will generate an index.model.js, index.service.js and index.controller.js file in each of the respective folders.
+We can replace `resource` with `r`

 ## Dependencies